 Every year Japan’s postmen make a New Year’s miracle come true by delivering millions of New Year’s cards right on time.
-These cards are called “nengajo” and are a Japanese tradition.
+Japanese New Year’s cards are called “nengajo” and are a tradition in Japan.

 During the old days, people would personally visit families and stores that they were grateful to in the past year.
 When more people moved from the countryside to cities it became more and more difficult to do these visit.
 This is when postcards became the common way to thank friends, families and business partners.

-Nengajo are a fun way to get creative and creating your own design is the best way to stand out in the recipient’s pile of cards.
+Nengajo are a fun way to get creative!
+Making your own design is the best way to stand out in the recipient’s pile of cards.
 We’ll show you how to create and write your own nengajo.

 Shops already carry beautiful designs that you can buy in bulk.
 When you’re pressed for time this is a good alternative.
 During the weeks leading up to New Year’s Eve you can find them in the post office, stationary shops and kiosks…basically everywhere.